Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/metadata-advanced-editing.md

 D. The **data cube types** in your data source.
 For example, sheets, views, stored procedures, databases, entities, etc. You can switch between the objects.

-E. A **list of data cubes** available .
+E. A **list of data cubes** available.
 Select the cube to see and modify the data it contains.

 F. The data cube's **title**.
 You can rename the data cube.